mik-jozef/chalk/notes/spec-notes.md

   gen.next(2) == 0;
 }
 ```
+chalk should have a setting to be maximally error friendly - it should compile
+  programs even if there are syntactic errors - problematic parts should be skipped.
+  (unless a separate setting is present, such a program should console.log that it
+  was compiled with errors)
+  no type error should possibly halt the compilation.
+If choosing the right function
+  overload is not possible, choosing any or none should be all correct and the
+  semantics of improperly typed programs should respect that.
+The choice should
+  be deterministic, and any time a corrupted code is executed, it should be logged
+  (unless the setting mentioned above is present)
+subarray == contiguous subsequence?
 ignore keyword that acts like `ignore(Object a) => a is Error ? null : a`, Error cannot be
   a subtype of the type of a top-level expression
 Functions returning unit types need not have body only if they are pure, not in general.